chaddjohnson/greatupsells/README.md

 ### Node.js

 The Node version is specified in the top-level `.node-version` file; please install and use this version on your system.
-We are currently using Node 12.x, so we cannot use features from higher versions.
-For example, optional chaining cannot be used in our Node code.

 [nvm](https://github.com/nvm-sh/nvm) and [avn](https://github.com/wbyoung/avn) are recommended for easily managing and using Node versions.